renaudJourdy/Fields-Mapping/Wiki/telemetry-system-specification.md

   - **Asset details**: Detailed telemetry view when clicking on an asset
   - **Map markers**: Location-based display (with optional field-based coloring, e.g., temperature on marker)

-**Frontend Structure Reference**: Refer to `docs/reference/Telemetry Status Rules.md` for definitive status compatibility/state logic and extend `docs/working/Telemetry Schema Analysis.md` to mirror the LiveMap mobile contract until the legacy LiveMap mapping doc is migrated from the previous project.
+**Frontend Structure Reference**: Refer to `Wiki/telemetry-status-rules.md` for definitive status compatibility/state logic and extend `working/fleeti-telemetry-schema-specification.md` to mirror the LiveMap mobile contract until the legacy LiveMap mapping doc is migrated from the previous project.
 The frontend expects a specific structure with:
 - `asset_id`, `asset_type`, `asset_subtype`, `name` - Identity fields
 - `status` object with `top_status`, `statuses[]` array (families: connectivity, immobilization, engine, movement)
 - `location` object with `lat`, `lng`, `heading`, `geofences[]`